REUSABILITY

 Calling Features

-Reuse authentication flows, test data setup, and common operations across feature files using call, callonce, and JavaScript functions.
+Reuse authentication flows, test data setup, and common operations by calling feature files and JavaScript functions.
+Variables and configuration from the caller are automatically available in called features.

 Feature: Basic feature calling